 Legends About Pongal Festival

 One of the famous legends about Pongal is that Lord Shiva once sent his Bull Nandi to visit Earth and tell people to have an oil massage and bath every day and eat once a month.
 Instead of this, Nandi told people to eat daily and have an oil bath daily once a month.
 Lord Shiva was furious and cursed him to live on the Earth forever.
-Asking him to plough the fields and help people produce more food.
+Asked him to plough the fields and help people produce more food.
 Hence, after harvesting, people celebrate this festival with crops and cattle.

 Do you need a remedy for constant obstacles arising in your life?
-Book personalised puja for the solution.
+Book Personalised Puja for the solution.

 Pongal and Astrology